About Indiana Caverns

 Most people, but it’s not handicap accessible.

 People of all ages are able to join the cave tour.
-Although Indiana Caverns is not handicap accessible, most anyone who can walk unassisted should be able to enjoy the tour.
+Although Indiana Caverns is not handicap accessible, most anyone who can walk unassisted and who can do stairs within their home should be able to enjoy the tour.
+Persons who can not do steps at home probably will not be able to do the steps in the cave.
+Call to discuss your specific circumstances.

 There are 110 feet of elevation change in Indiana Caverns.
 From the visitors’ center, it is mostly downhill to the underground river.
 On the way out, the tour route climbs almost 110 feet from the underground river level back through the Big Bone Mountain room and up the ramp into the Visitors Center.
 Visitors must be able to walk up several ramps and several sections with some steps.